Inner Loop Development with VMware Tanzu Application Platform

 - An install of Tanzu Application Platform - This guide walks you through the install process for Tanzu Application platform.

-- An application deployed on Tanzu Application Platform - This guide walk you through deploying a sample application onto Tanzu Application Platform.
+- An application deployed on Tanzu Application Platform - This document will walk you through deploying a sample application onto Tanzu Application Platform.

 - An install of Visual Studio (VS) Code - This guide uses an extension specifically for VS Code to perform application updates.